rmayobre/easy-pwn/README.md

 # Easy Private Wireguard Network (easy pwn)
 A private wireguard network stack (`PWN`) with Unbound DNS, PiHold ad blocking, and a Web UI for managing Wireguard peer connections.
+With easy-pwn you can hide all self hosted services behind a `Wireguard` VPN and use `PiHole` for local DNS resolving.
+Clients connected to the Wireguard VPN will also gain the benefit of ad blocking.

 ## Addresses
 * 10.2.0.0/24 - IP Address range for Docker Containers in PWN network.